Career Center Summer Internship Grant Program

 More good news: Each summer the Tufts Career Center is able to fund 45-50 undergraduate students doing unpaid internships.
 These funds offer students the opportunity to explore career fields and gain experience.
 Selected students receive $4,000.

-The Summer 2022 Career Center Internship Grant application is OPEN.
+The Summer 2022 Career Center Internship Grant application is CLOSED.
+Please watch your weekly Career eNews for info about our Summer 2023 process.

 Program OverviewThe Summer Internship Grant Program supports students through funding, materials, resources and support before, during, and after their summer internships, with a goal of helping students prepare for, and thrive, during their summer experience.
 During the program, students will attend a pre-internship orientation, receive biweekly newsletters, participate in career advising, conduct informational interviews, update their resumes, participate in supervision, and engage in formal reflection.